Son of Man

-The Book of Daniel 7:13 (NABRE) contains the significant phrase “one like a son of man” later adopted by Jesus in the Gospels to describe himself.
+The Book of Daniel 7:13 (NABRE) contains the significant phrase “one like a son of man,” which later is adopted by Jesus in the Gospels to describe himself.
 Interestingly, this phrase is of Aramaic origin.
 The Book of Daniel is one of the later writings of the Old Testament with some sections written in Hebrew and others in Aramaic, and this passage comes from the Aramaic section.

 Both of the Aramaic words in this passage are found only in the Book of Daniel and the Book of Ezra, which also contains a section originally written in Aramaic.
 The word בַּר (bar) means “son” and is closely related to the Hebrew בֵּן (ben) with the same meaning.
 The word אֵנֶשׁ (enesh) means “mankind” or “humankind” but has a rather peculiar connotation.
 It comes from the Hebrew אֱנוֹשׁ (enosh), which itself comes from a root meaning “weak,” “sick,” or “frail.”
 This root view of humanity is one of weakness and mortality that gives fascinating insight into the Hebrew notion of what it means to be human.
 The general meaning and interpretation of the phrase “son of man” means a mortal being.
 Weakness and death are the essential characteristics of humanity.
 This is a much different view than Aristotle’s rational animal or the Christian view that later emerged.